No. 60 - Launceston - Elizabeth Street Gospel Hall (1939-2013)

-This inconspicuous church on Elizabeth Street Launceston also has a low profile history.
-It is however on the Tasmanian Heritage Register, which describes it as an example of a “single story brick inter-War Art Deco style building for religious use”.
+The history of the small Art Deco hall located on Elizabeth Street is not well recorded.
+It is listed on the Tasmanian Heritage Register which describes it as an example of a “single story brick Inter-War Art Deco style building for religious use”.

 A report on its opening appeared in the Examiner in April 1939: